yonycalsin/eslint-config/packages/eslint-plugin-import-sort/README.md

 }
 ```

-you can also custom the modules
+you can also customize the modules

 ```ts
 '@yonycalsin/import-sort/typescript-react-imports': ['error', { modules: ["analytics", "screens", "utils"] }],